Background

 Organizational design: Sorts of knowledge that form the foundation of a team.

-These sorts of knowledge and their interrelationships form a framework that can be used to:
+These sorts and their interrelationships form a framework that can be used to:

 Posted by Pieter van Langen in Background